keyrunpay/social-auth-np/README.md

     }
     const response = await socialAuthNp.getUserInfo("facebook", access_token); // available auth options "facebook", "google", "github", "linkedin"
     /*
-        I hope from here you will use the info that is generated and do match wit your own database and do some JWT signin or session creation or whatever and your your own token from tracking user */
+        I hope from here you will use the info that is generated to match with your own database info and do issue JWT token  or make a session for user */
     res.json(response.data);
   } catch (err) {